Determine Your Needs

 - whether a blog or social media makes sense for you;

-- how the site content will be managed.
+- how the site content will be managed in the future.

 We need to be realistic about your goals, capabilities and expectations.
-Not all factors are in our control, but we can focus on what we are able to control.
+Not all factors are in your control, but we can focus on those that are more concrete.

-Be sure to voice any constraints up front: budget limitations, timelines, personnel capabilities or anything else that could sidetrack the project.
+Be sure to voice any constraints up front such as budget limitations, timelines, personnel capabilities or anything else that could sidetrack the project.
+We want to provide the best experience possible for your company, your staff and yourself.

 Video is Compelling